 Withdrawals and Refunds

-A student may withdraw from a VET course of study or unit/s of study by providing an email or letter of intention to withdraw.
+A student may withdraw from a VET Course of Study or Unit/s of Study by completing the Withdrawal Form – VET STUDENT LOAN or by providing an email or letter of intention to withdraw.

 Please refer to the RuralBiz Training Student Handbook for our withdrawal policy.

 There are no penalties if a student withdraws on or before the census day.
 However, once a census day has passed, the loan amount for the Unit of Study is incurred.

 RuralBiz Training will re-credit a students FEE-HELP balance in special circumstances.
 Please see our Re-crediting of FEE-HELP Balances policy below.